sizious/dcload-ip/README.md

 The 6 performance counter control functions are:
 ```
-  // Clear counter and enable
+	// (I) Clear counter and enable
-  void PMCR_Init(int which, unsigned short mode, unsigned char count_type);
+	void PMCR_Init(unsigned char which, unsigned char mode, unsigned char count_type);

-  // Enable one or both of these "undocumented" performance counters.
+	// (E) Enable one or both of these "undocumented" performance counters
-  void PMCR_Enable(int which, unsigned short mode, unsigned char count_type, unsigned char reset_counter);
+	void PMCR_Enable(unsigned char which, unsigned char mode, unsigned char count_type, unsigned char reset_counter);

-  // Disable, clear, and re-enable with new mode (or same mode)
+	// (B) Disable, clear, and re-enable with new mode (or same mode)
-  void PMCR_Restart(int which, unsigned short mode, unsigned char count_type);
+	void PMCR_Restart(unsigned char which, unsigned char mode, unsigned char count_type);

-  // Read a counter
+	// (R) Read a counter
-  void PMCR_Read(int which, volatile unsigned int *out_array);
+	unsigned long long int PMCR_Read(unsigned char which);

+	// (G) Get a counter's current configuration
+	unsigned short PMCR_Get_Config(unsigned char which);

-  // Stop counter(s) (without clearing)
+	// (S) Stop counter(s) (without clearing)
-  void PMCR_Stop(int which);
+	void PMCR_Stop(unsigned char which);

-  // Disable counter(s) (without clearing)
+	// (D) Disable counter(s) (without clearing)
-  void PMCR_Disable(int which);
+	void PMCR_Disable(unsigned char which);
 ```
-The command is the first letter of the function (capitalized) plus the counter number, plus a byte with the mode (if applicable).
-Except restart--read is 'R', so restart is 'B' (think reBoot).
+The command is the first letter of the function name (capitalized), followed by each of the function's parameters.
+Note that restart's command letter is 'B'--read is 'R', so restart is 'B' (think reBoot).
+The command letters are included in parentheses for each function in the above comment block.

 - Sending command data of 'D' 0x1 (2 bytes) disables ('D') perf counter 1 (0x1)
 - Sending command data 'E' 0x3 0x23 0x0 0x1 (5 bytes) enables ('E') both perf
 counters (0x3) to elapsed time mode (0x23) where count is 1 cpu cycle = 1 count
 (0x0) and continue the counter from its current value (0x1)
 - Sending command data 'B' 0x2 0x23 0x1 (4 bytes) restarts ('B') perf counter 2
 (0x2) to elapsed time mode (0x23) and count is CPU/bus ratio method (0x1)
 ...
 etc.

 Notes: